r-pufky/docs/source/networking/ubiquiti/example-vlan-network/unifi-controller-vlan.rst

   :hide_gui:

   .. note::
-    Add all VLANS using :ref:`vlan-table`. :term:`Management VLAN` is not explicitly defined as a VLAN -- untagged traffic coming into *eth0* IS management traffic.
+    Add all VLANS using the :ref:`VLAN Table <vlan-table>`. :term:`Management VLAN` is not explicitly defined as a VLAN -- untagged traffic coming into *eth0* IS management traffic.

 Add Trunk Port Profiles
 ***********************